DragonSpit/HPCsharp/README.md

 Linear and stable Radix Sort algorithm for arrays and lists of user defined classes sorted by key.
 Free and open source HPCsharp package on https://www.nuget.org

-**_Version 3.0.3_** Coming Shortly!

-- Removed Stable Merge Sort (serial and parallel), as further testing revealed them to not be stable.
-- Initial testing have shown serial Merge Sort to be stable, but further testing and code examination are needed to determine stability.

 **_Version 3.0.2_**

 - Fixed Merge Sort of user defined classes (data types).
 Examples of usage and benchmarks coming soon.